koka-lang/koka/readme.md

 For more background information, see:

-* The [A tour of Koka][kokabook] for a specification of the Koka language and a primer on algebraic effects.
+* The [A tour of Koka][kokabook] for a specification of the Koka language and a primer on algebraic effect handlers.
 * The [library documentation][libraries].
 * The [Koka research page][kokaproject].
 * The article _Algebraic Effects for Functional Programming_ [[3]](#references) about the algebraic effects in Koka.